-Whether you’re a seasoned documentary filmmaker or just starting out, there’s nothing wrong with honing your craft further by doing a little reading.
+Whether you’re a seasoned documentary filmmaker, a film student, or just starting out, there’s nothing wrong with honing your craft further by doing a little reading.
 Here are several books, some geared specifically towards documentary filmmaking, others broader, that are worth a look.

 Books About Documentary Filmmaking